 Expert speakers from the Council are available to discuss aspirin use with audiences of consumers or providers.
 Please contact us at firstname.lastname@example.org if you are interested in discussing the availability of an aspirin expert for an upcoming event.

-For a fact sheet on the Council on Aspirin for Health and Prevention click here
+- Fact sheet on the Council on Aspirin for Health and Prevention (PDF)

 Major General, U.S. Air Force, Medical Corps (retired)

 Cardiovascular Medicine and Coronary Interventions, Redwood City, CA. Stanford Prevention Research Center, Stanford University School of Medicine (retired)

 Associate Professor, Department of Medicine, Harvard Medical School Attending Gastroenterologist, Massachusetts General Hospital

 - Gerald Fletcher, MD